fbraem/sql-smith/docs/delete.rst

 DELETE
 ======

-Use the delete method of QueryFactory to create a DELETE statement.
+Use the :py:func:`~sql_smith.QueryFactory.delete` method of :py:class:`~sql_smith.QueryFactory` to create a DELETE statement.
+The return value is an instance of :py:class:`~sql_smith.query.DeleteQuery`.

 .. code-block:: python